dr-kino/dr-kino.github.io/_posts/2021-03-30-next-generation-sdn-exercise-one.markdown

 ### Egress pipeline

 * For multicast packets, can they be replicated to the ingress port?
-    * <span style="color:cyan">No, it cannot be replicated and if it is multicast packet the it is droped.
+    * <span style="color:cyan">No, it cannot be replicated and if it is a multicast packet then it is droped.
 See below:</span>
     <div style="text-align:center"><img src="/images/posts/00019-I.png" /></div>

 ### Deparser

 * What is the first header to be serialized on the wire and in which case?
-    * <span style="color:cyan">The first header is the cpu_in_header and there is no condition for that, it will always happen.</span>
+    * <span style="color:cyan">The first header is the cpu_in_header and there is no condition for that, it will happen always.</span>